Artinov/topic-request/README.md

 **Use english language** to put together your questions and thoughts.
 Shortly descript your question in issue title.
 Feel free to write as much information as you want in issue commentary section.
-It'll be nice if you give me some links (if there any) so I can clearly see what you want to hear from me.
+It'll be nice if you provide some links (if there any) for better understanding of your question.